Topology and Geometry of the Berkovich Ramification Locus for Rational Functions: Introduction

 \begin{thmB}[Interior Points] Let $\varphi \in k(z)$ be a nonconstant rational function. \begin{enumerate} \item The set of points at which $\varphi$ has inseparable reduction coincides with the strong interior of the Berkovich ramification locus. \item The ramification locus has empty weak interior unless $\varphi$ is itself inseparable, in which case $\Ram_\varphi = \Berk$ \end{enumerate} \end{thmB}

+Following Trucco \cite{Trucco_Tame_Polynomials_2012}, we say that a rational function $\varphi$ is \textbf{tame} if its ramification locus has only finitely many branch points.
+Theorem~B allows us to give a number of equivalent characterizations of tame rational functions (Corollary~\ref{Cor: Tame characterization}).
+We remark that a sufficient condition for a rational function $\varphi$ to be tame is that $\mathrm{res}.\mathrm{char}.(k) = 0$ or $\mathrm{res}.\mathrm{char}.(k) > \deg(\varphi)$ (Corollary~\ref{Cor: Large Res Char is Tame}).

 We also look at the special setting of rational functions with a totally ramified point; i.e., a point $x \in \Berk$ such that $m_\varphi(x) = \deg(\varphi)$.
 For example, this includes the important cases of polynomials ($x = \infty$) and rational functions with good reduction ($x$ is the Gauss point).
+For the following statement, let $\Hull(\Crit(\varphi))$ be the \textbf{connected hull} of the critical points; i.e., the smallest closed connected subset of $\Berk$ containing $\Crit(\varphi)$.